hammer-83/ps5-jar-loader/README.md

 1. To use with IntelliJ, point `File -> Open` dialog to the root of the project.
 Maven import will occur.
 Then follow manual steps in [IntelliJ Project Structure](#intellij-project-structure) to adjust the dependencies so that IntelliJ sees BD-J classes ahead of JDK classes.
 2. If any of POMs are modified, it's necessary to do `Maven -> Reload Project` in IntelliJ to sync the project files.
 3. To generate Javadocs, use `mvn verify` rather than `mvn package`.
 The Javadocs are enabled for [sdk](sdk), [xlet](xlet) and [xploit](xploit) modules and are generated in the `target/site/apidocs` directory of each module.
-4. The JAR in the `xploit` module accesses some internal JDK classes by reflection.
-This will result in warnings which can be safely ignored.
-To mute the warnings, add the following switch after `java` executable when sending the JAR: `--add-opens java.base/jdk.internal.loader=ALL-UNNAMED`.
+4. To run unit tests, use `mvn test`.
+Though note that not many unit tests are currently present since a lot of functionality is PS5 dependent.
 5. If the `xploit` JAR does not have PS5 specific dependencies, it can be tested locally.
 The important part is to have `xlet`, `stubs` and `xploit` JARs all in the same folder.
 If the payload refers to GEM, BD-J or Java TV API, the corresponding JAR files generated in [lib](lib) directory should also be present in the same folder.
-Maven build automatically creates this arrangement in `xploit/target` directory so the command to run the payload on development machine is very similar to the one that sends the JAR to PS5:
+Maven build automatically creates this arrangement in `target` directory of each payload so the command to run the payload on development machine is very similar to the one that sends the JAR to PS5:
     ```shell
-    java -jar xploit/target/xploit-[version].jar
+    java -jar xploit/[payload]/target/[payload]-[version].jar
     ```
     When running locally, the `Status` class prints to standard output/error, rather than on `Screen`.
 6. There are currently two separate version numbers in use by the project: